 “He heals the brokenhearted and bandages their wounds” (Psalms 147:3).

-10. Sheep are innocent
+9. Sheep are innocent

-Interestingly, goats are known for being independent, opinionated and curious at best—or vulgar, dangerous and destructive at worst.
+Interestingly, goats are known for being independent, opinionated, and curious at best—or vulgar, dangerous, and destructive at worst.
 If you know anything about Satanism, you know they use a goat for their symbol as it is the opposite of a lamb.

 We are to be innocent as lambs.
 Pure and righteous.
 Not goats who are independent, strong-willed, and destructive.
 That’s the difference between sheep and goats in the Bible.

 And He’ll “separate the people one from another as a shepherd separates the sheep from the goats” (Matthew 25:32).